Naning War: First military expedition

 The first military expedition to Naning left Malacca on 6 August 1831.
 The force consisted of about 150 Indian sepoys, their British officers and an artillery train of 6-pounders.
 Lewis also accompanied the expedition as he was slated to be the superintendent of Naning once Dol Said was removed.
-In contrast, there were no known figures of the Naning forces although Ibbetson subsequently claimed that they numbered in their thousands.
+There are no known figures of Naning's forces although Ibbetson subsequently claimed that they numbered in their thousands.
 The British were initially optimistic about their chances.
-James Begbie, a British officer on the expedition noted that the force was regarded as "disproportionately large" for the job that it had to achieve and that the entire expedition was termed a "picnic".
+James Begbie, a British officer on the expedition noted that the force was regarded as "disproportionately large" for the job that it had to achieve and that the entire expedition was termed as a "picnic".
 The expedition made good time in its travels to Naning.
 It soon inflicted the first casualty of the campaign when some sepoys fired upon and killed one of the military chief (Panglima) from Naning who Begbie claimed had tried to bar the expedition as soon as it crossed the border of Naning.
 (Dol Said claimed that the Panglima had been sent to escort the expedition.)

 However, things soon started to go against the British.
-The boats which were intended to ferry provisions for the expedition as it worked its way up the Malacca River to Naning soon ran aground due to insufficient depth of the river.
-Once the expedition crossed the border into Naning, they came under regular sniping from the Naning forces which soon contributed to the perception within the expedition that they were surrounded by an overwhelming enemy.
-The Naning forces also fell trees along the route of the expedition, forcing the British to expend much time and effort in clearing them whilst under fire.
+The boats which were intended to ferry provisions for the expedition as it worked its way up the Malacca River to Naning soon ran aground due to the insufficient depth of the river.
+Once the expedition crossed the border into Naning, they came under regular sniping from Naning's forces which soon contributed to the perception within the expedition that they were surrounded by an overwhelming enemy.
+Naning's forces also felled trees along the route of the expedition, forcing the British to spend time and effort clearing them whilst under fire.

-The expedition soon began to run out of rations and upon learning that Naning had received help and troops from the neighboring states including Rembau, a decision was made to retreat to the borders of Malacca.
+The expedition soon began to run out of rations and upon learning that Naning had received help and troops from neighboring states including Rembau, a decision was made to retreat to the borders of Malacca.
 At the same time, panic begun engulfed Malacca when the rumor that the surrounding Malay chiefdoms were gathering to invade Malacca spread, and there soon emerged repeated demands for the expedition to return to defend the town.
-The expedition eventually arrived back at Malacca on 24 August 1831, three weeks after it had set off and having to abandon all its guns and stores along the way.
+The expedition arrived back at Malacca on 24 August 1831, three weeks after it had set off and having had to abandon all its guns and stores along the way.